 Reaching the Write Minds is a unique dramatic writing program which gives a voice to emerging teen playwrights.
-It was created by Coterie artistic director Jeff Church when he was playwright in residence at the Kennedy Center.
 Schools participating in the program select nearly 400 students per year for the specialized, dramatic writing sessions, taught by professional playwrights.
 Following the in-school workshops, selected students continue on (free of charge) to the Young Playwrights' Roundtable.
 Each spring, The Coterie professionally stages respresentative work from the Roundtable members in its annual Young Playwrights' Festival.
 Each program is a powerful example of how The Coterie profoundly enriches children's lives.

 Project Pride is a group of LGBTQ and straight allied teens creating theatre that gives voice to their experiences, culminating in a production that challenges the assumptions and celebrates the diversity of the participants and audience.

 In this annual project, the troupe meets for four months to develop and create a unique theatre piece exploring and celebrating what it means to be an LGBTQ or straight allied teen in the Kansas City area.

 Other partnerships at The Coterie include a long-standing relationship with the professional training program at UMKC Theatre.
 Actors and designers work at The Coterie in their final years of training, marking their professional debut to the community.
 In addition, acting apprenticeships are offered to five to eight elementary, middle and high school-age students throughout the year, allowing them to act alongside professional actors.